eclipse-opensmartclide/smartclide-security-patterns/README.md

 - **Step 1**: Download the latest [Anaconda distribution](https://www.anaconda.com/products/individual) and follow the installation steps described in the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/windows/).

-- **Step2**: Open Anaconda cmd.
+- **Step 2**: Open Anaconda cmd.
 Running Anaconda cmd activates the base environment.
 We need to create a specific environment to run the Security Patterns Service.
 Create a new python 3.6.4 environment by running the following command:

 ```
 conda create --name security_patterns python=3.6.4